lucassuryana/route_planner/README.md

 2. Open route_planner.ipynb
 3. Run all the chunks

+### Dependencies
+This project needs following dependencies:
+* networkx >= 2.7.1
+* plotly >= 5.6.0
+* python >= 3.9.12

 ### Results
 1. If we choose map of 40 nodes with start node as 5 and end end node as 34.
 The black and yellow nodes respectively denote the start and goal node.
-To see the interactive plot, download [html file](/html/5_to_34.html) and open in your own browser.
+To see the interactive plot, download this [html file](/html/5_to_34.html) and open in your own browser.
 ![GitHub Logo](/figures/5_to_34.png)
 2. If we choose map of 40 nodes with start node as 10 and end end node as 30.
 The black and yellow nodes respectively denote the start and goal node.
-To see the interactive plot, download [html file](/html/10_to_30.html) and open in your own browser.
+To see the interactive plot, download this [html file](/html/10_to_30.html) and open in your own browser.
 ![GitHub Logo](/figures/10_to_30.png)